Uniswap/analytics/README.md

 ## Documentation

-The client should be initialized before it used.
+The client should be initialized before it is used.
 To initialize the client, pass in the url of the reverse proxy server:
 ```js
 import { initializeAnalytics } from '@uniswap/analytics'